 - 7.8.1 The Contractor considers the location of any temporary peat or soil storage areas such that erosion and run-off is limited, leachate from the stored material is controlled and stability of the existing ground, particularly in peatland areas, is not affected.
-The Contractor also gives consideration to the impacts of poor drainage control in any areas where peat is used in reinstatement (see sections 14 and 15). - 7.8.2 Interceptor ditches, down slope drainage collection systems, containment berms (embedded where appropriate), and appropriate drainage mitigation measures will be required as with other infrastructure described above. - 7.8.3 The Contractor carefully selects the locations and design the peat and other spoil storage requirements including methods for reinstatement works and incorporated drainage elements.
+The Contractor also considers the impacts of poor drainage control in any areas where peat is used in reinstatement (see sections 14 and 15). - 7.8.2 The Contractor consults, updates and maintains the Peat Stability Risk Assessment / Geotechnical Register. - 7.8.3 Interceptor ditches, down slope drainage collection systems, containment berms (embedded where appropriate), and appropriate drainage mitigation measures will be required as with other infrastructure described above. - 7.8.4 The Contractor carefully selects the locations and design the peat and other spoil storage requirements including methods for reinstatement works and incorporated drainage elements.
 Such design will be prepared in consultation with the ECoW and Employer prior to works commencing.